MediaComem/comem-archioweb/subjects/express/README.md

 * Execute any code
 * Make changes to the request and the response objects
 * End the request-response cycle
-* Call the next middleware in the stack
+* Call the next middleware in the chain